valentinkm/AdversarialSimulation/README.md

 ### Simulations by Kriegmair

 The `VK/simulation` subdirectory contains the code and Docker setup to replicate the studies conducted in the adversarial simulation by Kriegmair.
-For local replication use the following instructions:
+For a simple minimal replication (with two repetitions) run navigate [here](https://github.com/valentinkm/AdversarialSimulation/actions/workflows/simulation.yml), press "Run workflow" and view the results on a new pull request after about 20 Minutes.
+For a local replication use the following instructions:

 #### 1. Prerequisites